 Peter has been a professional artist and illustrator for 40 years and also works in watercolour.
 He brought some of his watercolours along to show us:

-A thoroughly inspiring demonstration which is available on DVD to members and will shortly be added to our YouTube channel.
+A thoroughly inspiring demonstration which is available on DVD to members and also generally available on our YouTube channel.

 May 9th saw Keith give us a demonstration using acrylic inks - Keith first explained the different types of inks and their history before showing us how he uses acrylic inks showing several examples of his artwork.